darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Listening for block proposals

-Each node listens to new block proposals from the network.
+Each node listens for new block proposals on the network.
-Upon receiving block proposals, they try to extend the proposals onto a fork that they hold in memory.
-This process is described in the next section.
-After that, they trigger their finalization check, to see if their newlly extended fork can be finalized.
+Upon receiving block proposals, nodes try to extend the proposals onto a fork held in memory (this process is described in the next section).
+Then nodes trigger a finalization check to see if their newly extended fork can be finalized.

-Miner, upon receiving a new block proposal, will also check if the extended fork rank is better than the one they currently try to extend, in order to stop mining its proposal and start mining the new best fork.
+Upon receiving a new block proposal, miners also check if the extended fork rank is better than the one they are currently trying to extend.
+If the fork rank is better, the miner will stop mining its proposal and start mining the new best fork.

 ## Ranking

-Miners attaches an `ECVRF` proof in their reward transaction, which is then used as part of our ranking logic.
-This `VRF` is builded using the `pallas::Base` of the previous proposal nonce, the previous proposa previous proposal hash, and the `pallas::Base` of the proposals block height.
-This `VRF` helps us eliminate long range attacks, aka predicting a future high ranked block we can produce in advance.
+Block producers create a reward transaction containing a `ECVRF` proof that contributes to ranking logic.
+The `VRF` is built using the `pallas::Base` of the $`(n-1)`$-block proposal nonce, the $`(n-1)`$-block proposal hash, and the `pallas::Base` of the proposal's block height.
+The `VRF`'s purpose is to eliminate long range attacks by predicting a future block with a high ranking that we can produce in advance.

-Each proposed block has a ranked based on the modulus of its previous proposal previous proposal `VRF` proof and its `nonce`.
-Genesis block has rank 0.
+Each block proposal is ranked based on the modulus of the $`(n-1)`$-block proposal, a `VRF` proof (attached to the block producer's reward transaction) and its `nonce`.

-First 2 blocks rank is equal to their nonce, since their previous previous block producer doesn't exist, or have a `VRF` attached to their reward transaction.
+The rank of the genesis block is 0.
+The rank of the following 2 blocks is equal to the nonce, since there is no `n-1` block producer or a `VRF` attached to the reward transaction.
+For all other blocks, the rank is computed as follows:

-For rest blocks, the rank computes as following:
+1. Grab the `VRF` proof from the reward transaction of the $`(n-1)`$-block proposal
-1. Grab the `VRF` proof from the reward transaction of the previous previous proposal
+2. Generate a `pallas::Base` from the `blake3::Hash` bytes of the proof
-2. Obtain a big-integer from the big endian output of the `VRF`
+3. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proofs hash
-3. Compute the rank: `vrf.output` % `nonce` (If `nonce` is 0, rank is equal to `vrf.output`)
+4. Compute the rank: `vrf_u64` % `nonce` (If `nonce` is 0, rank is equal to `vrf_u64`)

-To calculate each fork rank, we simply sum all its block proposals ranks and multiply that with the forks length.
-We use the length multiplier to give a chance of higher ranking to longer forks.
+To calculate each fork rank, we simply multiply the sum of every block proposal rank in the fork by the fork's length.
+We use the length multiplier to give a preference to longer forks, as longer forks have a chance at a higher ranking.

 ## Fork extension

-Since there can be more than one block producers, each node holds a set of known forks in memory.
-When a node produces a block, they extend the best ranking fork they hold.
+Since there can be more than one block producer, each node holds a set of known forks in memory.
+Nodes extend the best ranking fork in memory when producing a block.

 Upon receiving a block, one of the following cases may occur: